 As described in the sections below, the North End Phase 1 Community is characterized with impaired air quality and the broader region has been designated as a federal nonattainment area for multiple National Ambient Air Quality Standards (NAAQS).
 Emissions from both sides of the international border have been shown to contribute to the air quality burden in the Community.
 The Emission Reduction Program, being developed concurrently with this Plan, will look to improve current conditions by identifying emission reduction strategies focused on sources on the United States side of the border.
 It will also identify strategies for reducing human exposure to air pollution, which will be effective regardless of where emissions originate.
 Monitoring can be a useful tool in tracking emission reductions as well as informing a community of its current exposure to air pollution.
-While both regulatory and community monitoring exists within the Community, this Plan seeks to leverage and build upon that monitoring to meet the needs of the Community's desire to track the progress of the Emission Reduction Program, identify and characterize sources and hotspots, and provide education, and higher resolution real-time air quality data that is easy to understand and access.
+While both regulatory and community monitoring exists within the Community, this Plan seeks to leverage and build upon that monitoring to meet the needs of the Community.
+Ultimately, the community-specific purpose for air monitoring is defined by the Community's desire to track the progress of the Emission Reduction Program, identify and characterize sources and hotspots, and provide education, and higher resolution real-time air quality data that is easy to understand and access.